-We paid \$163 million in dividends to our shareholders in the first six months of 2010.
+We paid \$245 million in dividends to our shareholders in the first nine months of 2010.

-We paid \$94 million to the United States Department of Justice (DOJ) in the first six months of 2010 related to the settlement with them and under the indemnity provided to KBR, Inc. (KBR) upon separation.
+We paid the final amounts due to the Department of Justice (DOJ) in the first nine months of 2010 related to the settlement of Foreign Corrupt Practices Act (FCPA) investigations and under the related indemnity provided to KBR, Inc. (KBR) upon separation.
+See Notes 5 and 6 to our condensed consolidated financial statements for more information.

 Future uses of cash.
-Capital spending for 2010 is expected to be approximately \$2.0 billion.
+Capital spending for 2010 is expected to be approximately \$2.1 billion.
 The capital expenditures plan for 2010 is primarily directed toward our production enhancement, drilling services, wireline and perforating, and cementing product service lines and toward retiring old equipment to replace it with new equipment to improve our fleet reliability and efficiency.